mzuther/MoccaFaux/README.md

 lein clean && lein uberjar
 ```

-Otherwise, simply download a pre-compiled JAR file from the [release]
-section.
-Finally, copy `moccafaux.jar` to a place of your liking and
+Finally, copy `target/uberjar/moccafaux.jar` to a place of your liking.
-you're done.

 ## Usage